swissmanu/mse-pa1-experiment/README.md

-# Controlled Experiment: Debugging of Modern RxJS-based Frontend Web Applications
+# Controlled Experiment "Validate Debugging Techniques"

+> This repository is part of my master's study research regarding "Debugging of Modern RxJS-based Frontend Web Applications".
+It contains the source code for two problems used during the controlled experiment to validate the debugging techniques software engineers apply when debugging RxJS-based programs.

 ## Commands